apg-intel/ipv6tools/README.md

 * Untested on large networks
 * Any stack traces mentioning `dnet` or `dumbnet` - follow the instructions below.
+* Some operating systems may require the libpcap headers.
+See notes below.

 ### Installing libdnet
 ```